-Notice of Funding Availability (NOFA).
+- Notice of Funding Availability (NOFA).
 For budget authority that HUD distributes by competitive process, the Federal Register document that invites applications for funding.
-This document explains how to apply for assistance and the criteria for awarding the funding.

-Office of General Counsel (OGC).
-The General Counsel of HUD.

-Owner.
-Any person or entity with the legal right to lease or sublease a unit to a participant.

-PHA Plan.
-The annual plan and the 5-year plan as adopted by the PHA and approved by HUD.

-PHA's quality control sample.
+This document explains how to apply for assistance and the criteria for awarding the funding. - Office of General Counsel (OGC).
+The General Counsel of HUD. - Owner.
+Any person or entity with the legal right to lease or sublease a unit to a participant. - Overcrowding.
+The condition of having more than two people per living/sleeping room. - PHA Plan.
+The annual plan and the 5-year plan as adopted by the PHA and approved by HUD. - PHA's quality control sample.
 An annual sample of files or records drawn in an unbiased manner and reviewed by a PHA supervisor (or by another qualified person other than the person who performed the original work) to determine if the work documented in the files or records conforms to program requirements.
-For minimum sample size see CFR 985.3.

-Participant (participant family).
+For minimum sample size see CFR 985.3. - Participant (participant family).
 A family that has been admitted to the PHA program and is currently assisted in the program.
 The family becomes a participant on the effective date of the first HAP contract executed by the PHA for the family (first day of initial lease term).